txsun1997/LMaaS-Papers/README.md

 ## Introduction

 Due to commercial reasons and expensive tuning cost, pre-trained large language models (LLMs) such as GPT-3 are usually released as a service instead of open sourcing model weights.
 We call this scenario "**Language-Model-as-a-Service (LMaaS)**".
 In such a scenario, users can access the powerful LLMs through their inference APIs.
-The service of LLMs has powered many user cases (See [GPT-3 Demos](https://gpt3demo.com/)).
+The service of LLMs has powered many use cases (See [GPT-3 Demo](https://gpt3demo.com/)).
+In contrast to fine-tuning, LMaaS allows a single general purpose LLM to serve many difference tasks and therefore is highly deployment-efficient.
+Nevertheless, how to adapt LLMs to target tasks without access to their parameters and gradients is a challenge.
 To make LLMs benefit a wider audience, we collect papers that fit into this scenario to facilitate future research.

 ![](https://github.com/txsun1997/LMaaS-Papers/blob/main/img/LMaaS.png)